Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 GO

-3. Add the credential to a high privileged user such as your own domain login in the format
+2. Add the credential to a highly privileged user, such as your own domain login, in the format [DOMAIN\login]:

 ALTER LOGIN EC2AMAZ-1RDPAEU\Administrator